NSR9/Extensive-Vision-AI/Assignment_4/Part 1/Readme.md

 ie: Input layer, hidden layer and output layer.

 #### Explaining parameters:
-* i1 and i2 are the values in the input layer.
+* i1 and i2 are the inputs from the input layer.
-* w1,w2....w8 are the weights used in the network.
+* w1,w2....w8 are the randomly initialized weights used in the network.
 * h1 and h2 are the weighted inputs.
 * a_h1 and a_h2 are the weighted inputs after activation function is applied.
 * o1 and o2 are the output layer values.